Introduction to Stream Processing in FME

 2. Reconfigure the TimeWindower

-Once the driver GPS data has been thinned and we have the last location of each vehicle during the 5-minute window, we want to perform a spatial operation to identify the current location of app users who are not within 1km of drivers.
-The crucial part here is “current” location.
+Once the driver's GPS data has been thinned and we have the last location of each vehicle during the 5-minute window, we want to perform a spatial operation to identify the current location of app users who are not within 1km of drivers.
+The crucial part here is the “current” location.
 We are in stream mode and need to join the Kafka stream to the users’ location.
 To do this, we use the WindowChanged port on the TimeWindower transformer.

 Open the TimeWindower transformer and set the ID Type to be Window Start Time.
-This is important as we need a time to query the database.
+This is important as we need time to query the database.

 3. Prepare Features for Database Query

-The Window Start Time is in seconds since the Unix Epoch so we need to change this to be a format that PostgreSQL can accept.
+The Window Start Time is in seconds since the Unix Epoch, so we need to change this to be a format that PostgreSQL can accept.
 Add a DateTimeConverter, and connect it to the TimeWindower’s WindowChanged port.
 Set the following parameters:

 • Datetime Attributes: _window_id